splitio/public-api-postman/README.md

  * Import environments by importing the file `prod.postman_environment.json`
  * In the environments tab, fill in the content of `auth-token` in the "current" column
  * Hit any endpoint!

+# Contribute

+ * Export any of the files you need to submit for review
+ * create a PR

+ Thank you for your contribution!